 Characterizing the Most Common Types of Arthritis

-There are more than 100 different kinds of arthritis and related diseases out there.
-Arthritis can affect anyone at any age and is one of the leading causes of disability due to chronic pain.
-Since there are so many types of arthritis and a giant population of people who can get it, makes this common condition one that should be more understood.
+There are more than 100 different kinds of arthritis and other related diseases out there.
+Arthritis can affect anyone at any age, and is one of the leading causes of disability due to chronic pain.
+Since there are so many types of arthritis and people who can get it, this common condition is one that should be more understood.

 General arthritis symptoms include pain, stiffness, and swelling in the joints.
 These factors may limit range of motion, but there can be windows of time where symptoms ease.
 Symptoms can be mild, moderate, or severe.

 Two Main Categories of Arthritis

 Arthritis conditions fall into one of two categories: degenerative or inflammatory.
 Degenerative arthritis diseases cause damage to the area surrounding a joint—commonly referred to as the “wear and tear” variety.
 Inflammatory arthritis conditions involve the immune system; they are autoimmune disorders.
 These disorders cause the body to mistakenly attack its own tissues, which cause issues or damage inside joints.
 A tell-tale sign of inflammatory arthritis is the presence of white blood cells in the joint fluid.

 Despite its prevalence, arthritis isn’t completely understood.
 It can begin unexpectedly, masquerade as other diseases, and defy treatment.
 Sometimes symptoms are clear and visible (stiff, swollen joints are a hallmark of many types), but often the pain and discomfort won’t show up on the surface of the body.

 If you suspect arthritis is the source of your pain, stiffness, and inflammation, the first step is a concise and accurate diagnosis.